Department of Earth and Planetary Sciences

 Total Credit Hours18

-To declare a Minor in Geology, obtain advice about prerequisites about approved upper-division geology electives, or seek approval of substitutions for course requirements, students should consult their academic advisor.
+To declare a Minor in Geosciences, obtain advice about prerequisites about approved upper-division geosciences electives, or seek approval of substitutions for course requirements, students should consult their academic advisor.

 Certificate in Geographic Information System